By Wandia Njoya, PhD

 There is also no way a technician in the university can be the same as one in the workplace because their goals are different.
 The job of the university technician is to keep students happy, while the one in the workplace needs to do quality work with the machine.

 It is unnecessary to buy the latest machine for teaching purposes.
 That does not mean that we should still use typewriters because the keyboard is the same as for computers.
-However, why buy the 2018 model of a machine when a 2015 model can work out fine?
+However, why buy the latest model of a machine when a relatively past model can work out fine?

 What companies should do